crowbar/crowbar-core/crowbar_framework/doc/Cisco-UCS-install-guide.md

 * Instantiate UCS service profiles for SUSE Cloud compute and storage nodes from predefined UCS service profile templates.
-* Reboot and power up/down nodes
+* Reboot and power up/down nodes.

 ## Prerequisites

+*   A Cisco UCS Manager server, or the UCS Platform Emulator (see below).
-In Cisco’s UCS Manager, it is necessary to create two service profile templates called `suse-cloud-compute` and `suse-cloud-storage`.
+*   In Cisco’s UCS Manager, it is necessary to create two service profile templates called `suse-cloud-compute` and `suse-cloud-storage`.
 These names are case sensitive.

 ### `suse-cloud-compute` service profile template